 4. Darse – to give (oneself)

-You will most likely see darse in combination cuenta, which means ‘to realise’.
-This phrase is really useful so I will focus on two examples on it.
-Like acordarse, you also need to use de with this phrase—’darse cuenta de (algo)‘.
+You will most likely find darse in a phrase with another word such as cuenta, which means ‘to realize’.
+This phrase is really useful so I will provide two examples of it.
+Similar to acordarse, you’ll also need to use de with this phrase—’darse cuenta de (algo)‘.

 Español: ¿Cuándo te diste cuenta?

-English: I did not realise what was happening until it was too late.
+English: I did not realize what was happening until it was too late.

 Español: No me di cuenta de lo que ocurría hasta que fue demasiado tarde.